d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 to classify tiny images of t-shirts and trousers from the Fashion MNIST dataset (seen in :numref:`sec_fashion_mnist`) by just taking the vector between their means to define the decision plane and eyeball a crude threshold.
+First we will load the data and compute the averages.

 ```{.python .input}
 # Load in the dataset